x11-com/bitscanner/README.md

 Using the os.urandom() method to generate private keys provides a high level of cryptographic security.
 These private keys are then stored as 32-byte hexadecimal strings.
 Using this string as the key, the contents are encrypted, resulting in ciphertext.
 Using the'starkbank-ecdsa' Python package, the private keys are converted to their respective hosts' public keys.
 This is done to secure the secrecy of the private keys.
 The 'binascii' and 'hashlib' standard libraries are then used to turn the public keys into their corresponding Bitcoin wallet addresses.
 The process of creating Bitcoin addresses has completed.

 The establishment of a database comprising all precalculated P2PKH Bitcoin addresses and the corresponding amount of cash is a significant aspect of this project.
 This database includes Bitcoin addresses for the P2PKH project.
 Detailed information on each of the addresses is provided below.
-If the newly formed address includes a balance, the private key, public key, and wallet address are placed in the text file "Bitscanner.txt" on the user's hard drive.
+If the newly formed address includes a balance, the private key, public key, and wallet address are placed in the text file "bitscanner.txt" on the user's hard drive.
 Only if the freshly formed address has a balance is this true.
 Even if it finds out that the questioned address is cashless, the transaction will proceed routinely.
 This occurrence occurs immediately after a database search for the newly created address has been finished.
 Only if the given address has an outstanding balance will this occur.
 This application employs parallel computing to do computations in parallel.
 In specifically, the questioned function leverages parallel processing "parallel processing Process()."

 # Proof Of Concept

 Private keys, also known as secret numbers, are required to spend bitcoins.
 Private keys consist of numbers.
 If a wallet already contains Bitcoins, the private key permits the user to manage the wallet and spend any Bitcoins or other cryptocurrencies it contains.
 A user with access to the public key of a Bitcoin wallet cannot add Bitcoins to an empty wallet.
 This is true only if the private key is used to access the wallet.
 This program attempts to determine the Bitcoin private keys for wallets with a credit balance.
 Due to our inability to determine which private keys control wallets containing funds and which control wallets without funds, we are compelled to randomly examine all possible private keys in the hopes of discovering one that contains a balance.
 It is impossible to determine which private keys govern wallets with or without funds.
 It is impossible to distinguish between private keys that control wallets with funds and those that do not.
 This is due to an inability to distinguish between the two.

 This piece of software is fundamentally an algorithm for making educated guesses using brute force.
 This is achieved by continuously generating Bitcoin private keys at random, converting them into their respective wallet addresses, and then checking the balance of each wallet address.
 This is referred to as "mining."
-When a wallet's balance is confirmed, the user's private key, public key, and wallet address are stored on their local hard drive in a text file named "Bitscanner.txt."
+When a wallet's balance is confirmed, the user's private key, public key, and wallet address are stored on their local hard drive in a text file named "bitscanner.txt."
 This file is accessed each time the wallet is rescanned.
 This file is accessed during the examination of a wallet containing a balance.
 The ultimate objective is to devise a method for generating random numbers in order to choose one of the 2160 possible wallets with a positive balance.
 Currently, there are 2160 wallets available, bringing the total number of wallets that can be used to 2160.

 # Expected Output